Archives: Resources

 To address the knowledge gap that exists in costing unsafe abortion in Ethiopia, estimates were derived of the cost to the health system of providing postabortion care (PAC), based on research conducted in 2008.

-Implementation of misoprostol for postabortion care in Kenya and Uganda: A qualitative evaluation This study estimated the proportion of abortion patients in the USA reporting perceived and internalized stigma, and assessed associations between those o …
+Lessons learned from integration of postabortion care, menstrual regulation, and family planning services in Bangladesh This study estimated the proportion of abortion patients in the USA reporting perceived and internalized stigma, and assessed associ …

 Unsafe abortion is a significant contributor to maternal mortality in Nigeria, and treatment of postabortion complications drains public healthcare resources.
 Provider estimates of medications, supplies, and staff time spent in 17 public hospitals were used to estimate the per-case and annual costs of postabortion care (PAC) provision in Ogun and Lagos states and the Federal Capital Territory.

-Implementation of misoprostol for postabortion care in Kenya and Uganda: A qualitative evaluation Malawian women in all sectors of society are suffering from social implications of unwanted pregnancy and unsafe abortion.
-Unwanted pregnancies occur amon …
+Lessons learned from integration of postabortion care, menstrual regulation, and family planning services in Bangladesh Malawian women in all sectors of society are suffering from social implications of unwanted pregnancy and unsafe abortion.
+Unwanted …